 The Hall of Christ Church is not only the finest in Oxford, but also, on the judgment of the best authorities, in all England.
-And when it was suggested to Mr. Bowne that one something like it would look well on this Drew campus and would serve a large purpose, the idea appealed strongly to him, and the last time he went to Europe, in 1909, he journeyed to Oxford to behold the glory and beauty of the world-famed Hall of John Wesley's College.
-No wonder that the size of it impressed him.
+And when it was suggested to Mr. Bowne that one something like it would look well on this Drew Campus and would serve a large purpose, the idea appealed strongly to him, and the last time he went to Europe, in 1909, he journeyed to Oxford to behold the glory and beauty of the world-famed Hall of John Wesley's College.
+No wonder that size of it impressed him.
 It was his kind of a room.
 Not less did the grandeur of it appeal to him.
-Nor was he unmindful of the sentiment of it all, and he determined that the students of Drew Theological Seminary should have the privileges and joys of similar facilities and surroundings, and the SAMUEL W. BOWNE HALL is the outcome of his beneficent purpose.
+Nor was he unmindful of the sentiment of it all, and he determined that the students of Drew Theological Seminary should have the privileges and joys of similar facilities and surroundings, and the Samuel W. Bowne Hall is the outcome of his beneficial purpose.

-The architects have not in any sense made an exact copy of that ancient Oxford refectory, but they have succeeded in a most admirable way in reproducing its spirit.
+The architects have not in any sense made an exact copy of that ancient Oxford refractory, but they have succeeded in a most admirable way in reproducing its spirit.
 A brief description of Christ Church Hall, taken from a book on Oxford, may not be uninteresting:

-"Its length is 115 ft., breadth 40 ft., height 50 ft.
+"Its length is 115 feet, breadth 40 feet, height 50 feet.
 Its lofty roof (dated 1529) is of Irish oak, decorated with armorial bearings.
-The dais or high table at the upper end of the room is lighted on the south side by a large and splendid oriel window, the glass containing exquisitely wrought full-length portraits of Cardinal Wolsey, Sir Thomas More, Erasmus, Earl Surrey, Archbishop Warham, Dean Colet, Linacre, and Lily.
-The series was in 1894 continued in the lower lights of the window on the north side by portraits of four Christ Church worthies of the 17th century: Burton, Fell, Aldrich, and John Locke.
-The upper lights were inserted in 1867 in commemoration of the membership of King Edward VII when Prince of Wales, and Prince Frederick of Denmark.
+The dais or high table at the upper end of the room is lighted on the south side by a large and splendid oriel window, the glass containing exquisitely wrought full length portraits of Cardinal Wosley, Sir Thomas Moore, Erasmus, Earl Surrey, Archbishop Warham, Dean Colet, Linacre, and Lily.
+The series was in 1894 continued in the lower lights of the window on the north side bu portraits of the four Christ Church worthies of the 17th century: Burton, Fell, Aldrich, and John Locke.
+The upper lights were inserted in 1867 in commemoration of the membership of King Edward VII when Prince of Wales, and Prince Fredrick of Denmark.